CABOMETYX Liver Cancer Asian male patient portrayal

 Diarrhea.
 Diarrhea is common with CABOMETYX and can be severe.
 If needed, your healthcare provider may prescribe medicine to treat your diarrhea.
 Tell your healthcare provider right away if you have frequent loose, watery bowel movements.

 A skin problem called hand-foot skin reaction.
-Hand-foot skin reactions are common and can be severe.
+Hand-foot skin reactions are common with CABOMETYX and can be severe.
 Tell your healthcare provider right away if you have rashes, redness, pain, swelling, or blisters on the palms of your hands or soles of your feet.

 Liver problems.
 Liver problems may happen during treatment with CABOMETYX.
 When CABOMETYX is taken in combination with nivolumab, severe changes in liver function tests may happen more often than if you take CABOMETYX alone.
 Your healthcare provider will do blood tests to check your liver function before and during treatment with CABOMETYX.